 In recent years, a novel way of copywriting called Neuro Copywriting has been getting popular among copywriters across the world.
 It promises to tap into the hidden regions of the target audiences’ minds and stimulate them to engage with brands.
 It is based on the growing field of neuro-linguistic programming (NLP).

-Researchers discovered that there are some unconscious connections between the neurological processes of the brain and language and behavioral patterns learned through experience.
+Researchers discovered connections between the brain’s neurological processes and the language and behavioral patterns learned through experience.
 With the expert use of language triggers, we can actually provoke behavioral changes.
 NLP is practiced with hypnotherapy to treat addictions, phobias, and learning disorders.
 Neuro Copywriting takes this idea a step further.